New book: Photographing Iceland: A photo guide to 100 locations

 Photographing Iceland is full of genuine advice based on our own experiences.
-Hopefully, we have succeeded in creating a guide to Iceland that allows travellers to experience and enjoy the country on their own terms.
+Hopefully, we have succeeded in creating a guide to Iceland that allows travelers to experience and enjoy the country on their own terms.

 Photographing Iceland: A guide to 100 locations is available in bookstores in Iceland and we offer worldwide shipping a low cost at our online store GG ART.is- www.ggart.is/en

 Finally, we can offer Photographing Iceland as an eBOOK.
 It is an ePUB – reflowable which means it can be adjusted to all displays and you can change the size of the text for a better reading experience.